Obscuretone/obscuretone.github.io/public/posts/en/one_last_breath.md

 Blame sounds moral, but it is also operational.

-When something breaks, blame tells an organization where to route consequence.
+When something breaks, blame tells an organization where to route consequence:

-Who gets paged?

-Who writes the incident report?
+1. who gets paged and writes the incident report

-Who talks to the customer?
+2. who talks to the customer

-Who loses authority?

-Who changes the process?
+3. who loses authority or changes the process

-Who becomes the reason this will never happen again, at least until the next time it happens again?
+4. who becomes the reason this will never happen again, at least until the next time it happens again

 Without blame, failure becomes fog.
 Everyone was involved.
 The system was complex.
 The model produced a recommendation.
 The workflow followed policy.
 The dashboard was green.
 The meeting notes were accurate.
 The decision was collectively understood to be aligned with current priorities.

-Great.

-Now who owns the damage?
+The record can be immaculate while leaving the only important question unanswered: who owns the damage?

 Organizations are bad at living with unassigned consequence.
 They need a stack trace, and the stack trace eventually needs a human frame.

 That is why "the AI did it" will not satisfy anyone for very long.

-The customer does not care that the model hallucinated.

-The regulator does not care that the vendor said the benchmark looked good.

-The judge does not care that the prompt was ambiguous.

-The patient does not care that the system had a low observed error rate.
+The customer does not care that the model hallucinated, the regulator does not care that the vendor liked its benchmark, the judge does not care that the prompt was ambiguous, and the patient does not care about a low observed error rate.
+Likewise, the user harmed by generated code gains little comfort from its statistical plausibility.

-The user does not care that the generated code was statistically plausible.

-Somebody adopted the output.
-Somebody benefited from the automation.
-Somebody put it into the world.

-That somebody is where the blame goes.
+Somebody adopted the output, benefited from the automation, and put it into the world.
+That is where the blame goes.

 ## With Arms Wide Open

 The funny part is that companies will describe this as empowerment.

-AI will let every employee do more.
-AI will make teams more strategic.
-AI will remove drudgery.
-AI will free humans for higher-value work.

-Maybe.

-But there is another version.

-AI lets one person supervise more processes than they can understand.

-AI lets one manager approve more decisions than they can review.

-AI lets one engineer ship more code than they can reason about.

-AI lets one analyst produce more reports than they can defend.

-AI lets one customer-support agent become the named human surface area for a policy they did not write, a model they did not train, and a product they cannot change.
+Companies will promise that AI lets every employee do more, makes teams strategic, removes drudgery, and frees humans for higher-value work.
+Another version is equally plausible: one person supervises more processes than they understand, one manager approves more decisions than they can review, one engineer ships more code than they can reason about, and one analyst produces more reports than they can defend.
+A customer-support agent can become the named human surface for a policy they did not write, a model they did not train, and a product they cannot change.

 That is blast-radius expansion with a lanyard.